digital-asset/docs.daml.com/docs/2.8.0/docs/query/pqs-user-guide.rst

 For analysis of a participant node's ledger, the offset is a better identifier than transaction ID because it can be used for ordering and an offset range can be specified to limit the analysis.
 However, if the analysis must coordinate with other participant nodes, then transaction IDs are better.

-If a participant node's ledger is restored from a backup, it will review the data on the sequencer and process it to the latest information.
+If a participant node's ledger is restored from a backup, it reviews the data on the sequencer and processes it to the latest information.
 However, in performing this rehydration, the resulting PN can have a different set of offset values than it had before the backup.
-For Daml 2.x,, the order of event processing and transaction IDs remain the same, but the resulting offsets likely change.
-If a client application caches offset data or stores it in a database, those datastores will also need to be replayed to have the proper offset values of the restored participant node.
+For Daml 2.x, the order of event processing and transaction IDs remain the same, but the resulting offsets likely change.
+If a client application caches offset data or stores it in a database, those datastores also need to be replayed to have the proper offset values of the restored participant node.

 .. _pqs-time-model:

-Time Model within PQS
+Time model within PQS
 =====================

 PQS builds on the offset concept of the participant node's ledger, and PQS is a valid representation of that ledger.
 PQS processes events asynchronously and concurrently, but the PQS programming model is intended to simplify development.
 The offset forms the basis for the PQS programming model.
 Helper functions make it easy to reason about offset values, pushing that complexity into the background.
 This section discusses how PQS models time.